-Port wine stains is a skin discoloration that usually appear during infancy.
+Port wine stains is a skin discoloration that usually appear during infancy in men, women and babies.
 Port wine stain can be caused when an area of the skin does not have any sufficient supply of nerve fibers which can cause small blood vessels called capillaries to expand.
 Port wine stain is a type of birthmark that belongs to the vascular birthmark side.

 *Facts You Must Know

 Very high Success Rate

 This type of birthmark will continue to grow and darken as the baby grows; this is why a constant checking on the area with melasma is very much important.
 Port wine stains are permanent birthmarks that do not fade on their own.
 However, various treatment options are available for treating them.

 Port wine stains are present at birth and vary in shapes and sizes.
 Early port wine stains usually appear as flat pink marks but their color deepens to dark red or purplish with time.
 Their texture also changes and they become thickened and pebbled from smooth flat marks.
 Usually they appear on face but can appear anywhere on the body.

 Port wine stains are vascular birthmarks that are formed because of capillary malformations.

 There are a number of options available for treating port wine stains and other birthmarks.
 Some effective and common options include:

 - IPL treatment: IPL (Intense Pulsed Light) treatment uses light beam to eliminate port wine stains and capillary malformations.
 IPL is highly effective for some other conditions like pigmentation and rosacea but it is not first choice for removal of port wine stains.
 It requires several sessions to achieve successful outcomes.

 - Laser treatment: Laser treatment is the only effective method for elimination of port wine stains.
 It uses laser energy to effectively remove the port wine stains and capillary malformations.
 It is effective for both new and old port wine stains.
 It also requires multiple sessions to give successful desired results.